Connecting to the remote HPC system Torch

 To connect to VPN, please see the NYU instructions.

-Log into the Greene Cluster
+Log into the Torch Cluster

 Inside the NYU network (non-Windows)

 From within the NYU network, that is, from an on-campus location, or after you VPN inside NYU’s network, you can log in to the HPC clusters directly.
-You do not need to log in to the gateway host.

-ssh <NetID>@greene.hpc.nyu.edu
+ssh <NetID>@login.torch.hpc.nyu.edu

 From Windows